Make using your computer back pain proof by following these 4 tips for a comfortable, happier and less painful working day.

 I recently changed to this set-up and I've definitely noticed the difference, especially between my shoulder blades where I used to get pain and discomfort.

-Or you could just place your laptop on that pile of books stand instead if you want to save some cash.
+Or you could just place your laptop on that pile of books instead if you want to save some cash.

 But either way you will still need to buy yourself a wireless mouse and keyboard.